MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/prerequisite-software.md

 ## Server operating system

-To install the [!INCLUDE[prodshort](../includes/prodshort.md)] web components, the web server and the session host servers must be running one of the following operating systems:
+To install the Dynamics GP web components, the web server and the session host servers must be running one of the following operating systems:

 -   Microsoft Windows Server 2016